SPECTRUM-aligned draft metadata for museum collections

 FAQ

-The Archiver generates metadata aligned to SPECTRUM procedures, covering the key fields for object entry, cataloguing, and location tracking.
-It is not a full collections management system — it is a cataloguing tool that produces standards-aligned records you can export into your CMS.
+Archivers.ai generates draft metadata aligned to SPECTRUM procedures, covering the key fields for object entry, cataloguing, and location tracking.
+It is not a full collections management system — it is a processing and review layer that produces standards-aligned records you can export into your CMS.

 Can I import records into our existing collections management system?

 Yes.
-The Archiver exports in CSV, EAD3, and Dublin Core formats.
-These are standard formats accepted by most museum CMS platforms.
-CSV is the most universal — you can map columns to your system's fields during import.
+Archivers.ai exports in CSV, EAD3, Dublin Core, and SPECTRUM-aligned records.
+These are standard formats used by most museum CMS platforms.
+CSV is the most universal — you can map columns to your system’s fields during import, and we can configure export profiles for Axiell, Modes, Adlib, and Mimsy as part of institutional onboarding.

 Does it handle 3D objects or only flat documents?

-The Archiver processes photographs of objects, not 3D scans.
-Upload a photograph of any museum object and the AI will generate descriptive metadata including materials, technique, estimated date, and condition.
-Works equally well for ceramics, textiles, paintings, or archival documents.
+Archivers.ai processes photographs of objects, not 3D scans.
+Upload a photograph of any museum object and the AI will generate descriptive draft metadata including materials, technique, estimated date, and condition notes.
+Works equally well for ceramics, textiles, paintings, or archival documents — all reviewed by a curator before publication.

 Guides for museum professionals